JHM69/Shuno-Backend/README.md

 # Shuno Backend

-Shuno is a all an one audio streaming platform for musics, podcasts, audiobooks, poem resiting and Youtube audio listning.
+Shuno is a all an one audio streaming platform for musics, podcasts, audiobooks, poem resiting or any kind of audio.

 Implementing Shuno-Backend with express js using Postgres Database and prisma.